Stormont urged to remove ‘cruel clause’ in mother and baby homes Bill

 The Bill is to establish a statutory public inquiry and a statutory redress scheme, with a payment of £10,000 to be made to eligible claimants, and a £2,000 payment to eligible family members on behalf of a loved one who has died since September 29 2011.

-Adele Johnston, of Birthmothers and their Children for Justice NI, described the 2011 cut-off date as “cruel”.
+Adele Johnstone, of Birth Mothers and their Child Together (BMATCT), described the 2011 cut-off date as “cruel”.

 “On one hand we are pleased we have finally got as far as the legislation being written but there needs to be a lot of work done to make it acceptable to victims and survivors,” she said.